Online Summer & Winter Courses

 An overview of the current models of classroom management and strategies for meeting diverse needs and unique abilities of students from many different backgrounds.
 Topics include classroom management techniques for exceptional learners, urban and rural students, and culturally and linguistically diverse students.
 Includes field experiences at a school site.
 This course is taken in the first semester of the senior year as part of the Secondary Education Methods Block.
 Prerequisites: Senior standing and EDUC-999 admission to the teacher education program.
 2 SH.

 This graduate-level course analyzes how languages are learned.
-Students will analyze, interpret and track scholarly debate of concepts related to second language acquisition and apply this knowledge to plan and teach individuals who are not native English speakers.
+Students will analyze, interpret, and track scholarly debate of concepts related to second language acquisition and apply this knowledge to plan and teach individuals who are not native English speakers.
 The role of language in teaching and learning is explored throughout the term.
 The relevant implications for effective instruction in culturally and linguistically diverse classrooms is also emphasized.
 Students will track the historical development of language acquisition theories and explain how they have led to modern hypotheses on language learning and classroom practices.
 By the end of the course, students will create action plans that explain their understanding of language acquisition and its effective application to classroom environments.
 There is no required field experience for this course.
 4 SH.

 This course will examine critical issues in education over time.
-It will focus on the social, political, cultural and economic struggle to control education and delve into the present and possible future trajectories of debate through a review of seminal and contemporary educational literature.
-Students will analyze particular interests served by schools, what should be taught in schools, who should have access to schooling and what environments are most conducive to student learning.
+It will focus on the social, political, cultural, and economic struggle to control education and delve into the present and possible future trajectories of debate through a review of seminal and contemporary educational literature.
+Students will analyze particular interests served by schools, what should be taught in schools, who should have access to schooling, and what environments are most conducive to student learning.
 4 SH.

 Specialized courses surveying a particular theme or topic of literary study and fostering in students the capacity for critical thinking.
 Texts are chosen according to the interest and expertise of instructors.
-Recent examples are Wilderness Literature, Beat Literature, Living Writers and Travel Literature.
+Recent examples are Wilderness Literature, Beat Literature, Living Writers, and Travel Literature.
 Prerequisite: sophomore standing or second-semester students who have successfully completed FYSE-100 or an equivalent course.
 4 SH.
 CC: Literary Expression, Writing Intensive.

 Development of appreciation and understanding for music, its underlying elements, and aspects of style and historical setting.
 Not open to music majors.
 4 SH.
 CC: Artistic Expression.

 Introduces the macroscopic phenomena of the physical universe.
 Applies concepts of force, work, energy and momentum to waves, fluids and thermodynamics.
 Laboratory stresses methods of acquiring data, computer data processing and analyzing the causes of errors.
 Uses high school algebra and trigonometry as the language.
+Co-requisite: PHYS-201.
 4 SH.
 CC: Scientific Explanations.

 An introductory course in computer science for non-majors.
 The course teaches computer programming with emphasis on logical thinking, problem solving, and algorithmic development.
 PROCESSING or a similar programming language is used.
 Topics include variables, arithmetic and logical operators, graphics, user interface, built-in library calls, I/O operations, conditional statements, loops, functions, and classes.
 4 SH.
 CC: Analytical Thought.

 An overview of the needs of students with disabilities in multiple settings, examining both typical and atypical development, as well as all major areas of exceptionality and instructional strategies that support student success in inclusive classrooms.
-Additionally, legal, ethical and professional responsibilities of teachers working with children with disabilities, including those with multicultural and multilingual backgrounds are emphasized.
+Additionally, legal, ethical, and professional responsibilities of teachers working with children with disabilities, including those with multicultural and multilingual backgrounds are emphasized.
 Includes required special education school-based field experiences.
 Pre-requisites: EDUC-101.
 4 SH.
 CC: Diversity Intensive.

 This course prepares educators to teach K-12 students to critically read and create media.
 Critical media literacy combines theoretical foundations of cultural studies and critical pedagogy with practical classroom applications of new digital media as well as traditional print-based means of communication.
 Educators will analyze media formats and technology and question their purposes and use for communication inside and outside of the classroom.
 4 SH.

 This course deals primarily with projects that collect and structure data as part of the preparation for data analysis and visualization.
 Major emphasis is placed on managing a data collection project and data structuring to provide the basis for algorithmic analysis.
-Students will study project management, data manipulation, data modeling and Structured Query Language.
+Students will study project management, data manipulation, data modeling, and Structured Query Language.
 4 SH.

-A basic introduction to data analysis, descriptive statistics, probability, Bayes’ Theorem, distributions of random variables and topics in statistical inference.
-(Students may earn credit for only one of the introductory statistics courses offered by the departments of management, psychology or mathematics.)
+A basic introduction to data analysis, descriptive statistics, probability, Bayes’ Theorem, distributions of random variables, and topics in statistical inference.
+(Students may earn credit for only one of the introductory statistics courses offered by the departments of Management, Psychology or Mathematics.)
 4 SH.
 CC: Analytical Thought.

-Differentiation and integration of polynomials, exponential, logarithmic and trigonometric functions, rules of differentiation, the Mean Value Theorem, L’Hôpital’s Rule, the Fundamental Theorem of Calculus and applications.
+Differentiation and integration of polynomials, exponential, logarithmic and trigonometric functions, rules of differentiation, the Mean Value Theorem, L’Hôpital’s Rule, the Fundamental Theorem of Calculus, and applications.
 4 SH.
 CC: Analytical Thought.

 This course provides a broad overview of introductory statistical methods and data analysis.
 Topics include descriptive statistics, probability, probability distributions, statistical inferences on population means and population variances, multiple comparisons, categorical data, data analysis using linear regression and multiple regression, design of experiments, and analysis of variance.
 4 SH.
 CC: Analytical Thought.

-An introductory course covering the major institutions and processes of American government and politics, with a focus on the Constitution, mass political behavior and the decision-making of elected officials.
+An introductory course covering the major institutions and processes of American government and politics, with a focus on the Constitution, mass political behavior, and the decision-making of elected officials.
 4 SH.
 CC: Diversity Intensive, Social Interactions.

 Introduces principles of supply and demand and how they affect levels of output, price and employment under various market structures.
 4 SH.
 CC: Social Interactions.

 An interdisciplinary study of film as an art and cultural phenomenon.
 Stresses the history, aesthetics and social implications of film rather than movie-making techniques.
-Studies commercial cinema in connection with traditional humanistic disciplines such as literature, history and philosophy.
+Studies commercial cinema in connection with traditional humanistic disciplines such as literature, history, and philosophy.
 4 SH.
 CC: Artistic Expression.

-The capstone course for business seniors integrates much of the knowledge they gain from earlier courses.
+The capstone course for business seniors that integrates much of the knowledge they gain from earlier courses.
 Uses a case method approach to solve problems facing top management.
 Emphasizes the global environment and strategic management decisions.
-Covers finance, management, marketing, technology, geography, leadership and other factors in both domestic and international cases.
+Covers finance, management, marketing, technology, geography, leadership, and other factors in both domestic and international cases.
 Heavy emphasis on the development of analytical skills and both written and oral communications skills.
-Prerequisites: senior standing and FINC-340, ACCT-330 and either MGMT-240 or MGMT-360.
+Prerequisites: Senior standing and FINC-340, ACCT-330 and either MGMT-240 or MGMT-360.
 4 SH.
 Capstone.
 CC: Writing Intensive.

 Examines the concepts and applications of ethical and moral behavior that affect business decision-making and result in socially responsible policies and actions.
 Uses actual cases and issues to demonstrate the need for social responsibility as an integral part of business strategies and implementation.
 Prerequisites: Junior standing and MGMT-240.
 4 SH.
 CC: Ethics Intensive, Diversity Intensive.

-Continuation of Introductory Physics I. Introduces and applies the concept of a field to gravitation, electricity, magnetism, circuits, optics and the atom.
+Continuation of Introductory Physics I. Introduces and applies the concept of a field to gravitation, electricity,magnetism, circuits, optics and the atom.
 Laboratory stresses electronic data acquisition and independent discovery of physical principles.
 Uses algebra, trigonometry and calculus as the language.
-Prerequisite: PHYS-204; pre- or co-requisite: MATH-112.
-P 4 SH.
+Prerequisite:PHYS-204; pre- or co-requisite: MATH-112.
+4 SH.

 Continuation of SPAN-101.
-Focuses on the continued acquisition of core vocabulary and grammatical structures necessary for basic communication so students can further develop their skills for brief conversations, writing about daily life and exploring short culture-based readings in Spanish.
+Focuses on the continued acquisition of core vocabulary and grammatical structures necessary for basic communication so students can further develop their skills for brief conversations, writing about daily life, and exploring short culture-based readings in Spanish.
 Prerequisite: SPAN-101 or equivalent department-approved placement.
 4 SH.
 CC: Foreign Language.

 An introduction to world dramatic literature through study of the development of drama and its various forms with a focus on dramatic movements and theatrical innovations, as well as the cultural aesthetic, literary, and political contexts of individual works.
 4 SH.
 CC: Literary Expression, Diversity Intensive.